TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 * How is the `find_all` method different from `find`?

 * What does the `map` method do?
+* Does `map` modify the calling object?
 * What is an alias for the `map` method?

 * What does the `reduce` method do?
 * What is an alias for the `reduce` method?

+* How do you check if every item in a hash fulfills a certain criteria?

 * link to ruby doc for complete list of all enumerable methods
 * Less commonly used methods: